 1. Focus on client retention

 Did you know that acquiring a new client can cost five times more than retaining an existing one?
 This doesn’t mean you shouldn’t market to new clients (of course, you should).
-But you must also focus your efforts to nurture your existing clients who are spending their money on your services each tax season.
+But you must also focus your efforts on nurturing your existing clients who are spending their money on your services each tax season.

 Show your returning clients that you value their business.
 Ask for honest feedback and be responsive when they give it.
 What are you doing right, and what could you do better?